 References and Appendices

-In order to accomplish the goals and objectives in this plan we are focusing on Operations and Development, resources (natural, cultural, human and financial), economic impacts for communities, programs and partnerships.
+In order to accomplish the goals and objectives in this plan, we are focusing on operations and development, resources (natural, cultural, human, and financial), economic impacts for communities, programs, and partnerships.
 Using these categories as a guide, we will implement strategies that move our agency forward in innovative and creative ways.

 In the last 55 years 32 parks have been added to the State Parks system and many different programs are now being managed by the Agency.
-Federal Grant programs include the Land and Water Conservation Fund and the Recreational Trails Programs which include both motorized and nonmotorized divisions, and the Federal Historic Grant Program.
+Federal Grant programs include the Land and Water Conservation Fund and the Recreational Trails Programs, which include both motorized and nonmotorized divisions, and the Federal Historic Preservation Grant Program.

 Arizona State Parks Economic Impact Report